Sinapsis-AI/sinapsis-chatbots/packages/sinapsis_llama_cpp/README.md

 > [!IMPORTANT]
 > We now include support for Llama4 models!

-To use them, install the dependency (if you have not installed sinapsis-llama-cpp[all])
+To use them, install the dependency (if you have not installed sinapsis-llama-cpp[all]):

 ```bash
   uv pip install sinapsis-llama-cpp[llama-four] --extra-index-url https://pypi.sinapsis.tech
 ```

 You need a HuggingFace token.
-See the [official instructions](https://huggingface.co/docs/hub/security-tokens) and set it using
+See the [official instructions](https://huggingface.co/docs/hub/security-tokens) and set it using:

 ```bash
   export HF_TOKEN=<token-provided-by-hf>
 ```

-and test it through the cli or the webapp by changing the AGENT_CONFIG_PATH
+And test it through the cli or the webapp by changing the AGENT_CONFIG_PATH

 > [!NOTE]
 > Llama 4 requires large GPUs to run the models.